 regulatory bodies, but is not typically considered to be Personally

 Identifiable Information (PII).
-For clusters where these fields were
+For clusters where these fields are

 configured with protected, confidential, or PII data, please notify

-MongoDB Inc. engineers before sending the FTDC data so appropriate
+MongoDB engineers before sending FTDC data to coordinate

 FTDC periodically collects statistics produced by the following commands:

 Depending on the host operating system, the diagnostic data may include one or more of the following utilization statistics:

 Disk utilization related to performance.
 FTDC does not include data related to storage capacity.

 Network performance statistics.
 FTDC only captures metadata and does not capture or inspect any network packets.

 Starting in MongoDB 4.4, if the